-Life in the Adirondacks: Opening July 1
+Life in the Adirondacks: Now Open

 This core exhibition will be every visitor’s starting point at the Adirondack Experience and include the following areas: